Design Sprints!

 January 26-27, 2024

-Partners: FSU Center for the Advancement of Human Rights (CAHR)Given that there are between 20 million and 40 million people in modern slavery today,
+Partners: FSU Center for the Advancement of Human Rights (CAHR)Given that there are between 20 million and 40 million people in modern slavery today, how might we raise awareness of the problem, call attention to victims, and place pressure on offenders to reduce the incidents of human trafficking?

 -